 It is important to note that we are talking about the MT202 cover payment sent by BNP Paribas, not the one that is forwarded by Wells Fargo to Bank of New York.
-The content of the later one is a bit different than for this one and will be analyzed in a later article.
+The content of the other one is a bit different and will be analysed in a later article.

 A brief reminder of the context: A company in France, customer of BNP Paribas in Paris, wants to send payment in USD to another company in Spain, customer of Banco Santander in Madrid.
 Since BNP Paribas and Santander are not located in the USD currency zones, the funds transfer happens through their correspondent accounts opened with Banks in the USA.
 In this example, we assume that the correspondent of BNP Paribas is Wells Fargo and the correspondent of Santander is Bank of New York Mellon.
 BNP Paribas sends a combination of SWIFT MT103 Announcement and MT202 Cover payment messages for the transfer.

 The table below contains the fields that are transported in the MT202 cover payment message.
 An additional column (comments) provides further explanation, so that it is easy to understand each field and what it is used for.